Jon-Dickinson/Jon-Dickinson/README.md

 The Psychology of Intelligence in the AI Era

-The defining skill of the coming decades may not be memorization, prediction, or even technical expertise.
-It may be the capacity to continually reorganize one's own understanding while maintaining purpose, judgment, and ethical responsibility.
-In this sense, intelligence becomes less about possessing answers and more about maintaining a framework capable of generating increasingly better questions.
-Perhaps the defining human skill of the AI era is not possessing more knowledge than machines.
-It is cultivating a mind that can continually reorganize itself as reality changes while preserving coherence.
+Possessing static knowledge might become less relevant than developing the capacity to continually reorganize one's understanding and then to ask better questions.